Table of Contents

 To sign up for an account:

-Go to www.transifex.com/signup/ and register for an account.
-Please make sure you select "Join an existing organization"
+1. Go to app.transifex.com/signup/ and register for an account.
+Please make sure you select "Join an existing organization."

-Fill in your first and last name and then choose which languages you can speak.
+2. Fill in your first and last name, then choose which languages you can speak.

-Once you are done, you’ll be taken to the Explore page, where you’ll be able to find and join a project.
+Once you are done, you’ll be taken to the Explore page, where you can find and join a project.

-You will also be requested to activate your account, so check your email for the activation link and click on it.
+You will also be asked to activate your account, so please check your email for the activation link and click on it.

 Getting invited to a team

 If you were invited to join a translation team on Transifex, you should’ve received an email with a link to set up your account.
-Click on the link, then complete the signup form and click Create my account.
+Click the link, complete the signup form, and click Create my account.

 After creating your account, you’ll be automatically taken to the page of the Team you were invited to.